 Students who have studied in a degree program at the TUM for at least one semester can register.
 Included are all degree programs of the Mathematics, Physics and Informatics Departments – all programs for which the SET are intended for.

-The Study Introductory Days for the upcoming summe semester 2019 will take place from Thursday the 09th till Monday the 14th of October.
+The Study Introductory Days for the upcoming winter semester 2020 will take place from Thursday, 29th October until Monday, 2nd November.

 Applicants will be accepted based on degree program and in order of registration.
 A statement of how many tutors are needed and who will be accepted as a tutor is only possible once it is known roughly how many freshmen are expected.
-We will you inform you by email whether or not you were accepted as a tutor.
+We will inform you by email whether or not you were accepted as a tutor.

 Please also take into account the notes below when registering.